Quinel-Development-Team/.github/profile/README.md

 Hi Quinel-Development-Team!

-Before to start, please consider to read the Guidelines in this repository.
+Before to start, please consider to read the internal README in this repository.